operating-systems concurrency

 Indirect Deadlock Prevention

-Indirect deadlock prevention is a strategy that aims to prevent deadlocks by invalidating one of the three system-level Coffman conditions: Mutual Exclusion, Hold and Wait, or No Preemption.
+Indirect deadlock prevention prevents deadlocks by invalidating one of three system-level Coffman conditions: Mutual Exclusion, Hold and Wait, or No Preemption.

 Strategies

-• Future Knowledge: The process must know its total resource requirements in advance.
+• Process must know total requirements in advance

-This allows the OS to forcibly reclaim resources from processes.
+The OS may forcibly reclaim resources from processes.

-• OS-Initiated: If process requests a resource held by , the OS may preempt process (if is blocked) and give its resources to .
+OS-initiated: If process requests a resource held by blocked process , the OS may preempt and reassign its resources.